SteveJustin1963/tec-FORTH/README.md

 # Introduction

-Our genius, John Hardy has developed "Firth of Forth" (started 2019), for the TEC-1.
+Our honorary genius, John Hardy has developed "Firth of Forth" (started 2019), for the TEC-1.
 This project is to test, confirm and use this powerful system.

 # Observe and Question